shtoystack/docker-guacamole/README.md

 # What's new / Changelog
 **2023-08-08** - I decided to rename the `github` tag, and include versions with different flavours of PostgreSQL (13, 14 and 15).
 So the new tags are `github-pg13` (or `github`), `github-pg14` and `github-pg15`.
 They are based on the `latest`, `latest-pg14` and `latest-pg15` tags, and will be updated regularly as the other images.
 They also come with two new extensions, that are not very well documented as of today, see the extensions sections below for more details.

 **2023-08-07** - Created a new tag `latest-github` (based on the `latest` tag).
-This tag was created because the Guacamole Client that is available on the official website ommits a lot of changes that have been pushed to Github.
-The client and the extensions are built outside docker, and the source code will be uploaded on my github if anyone needs to audit it.
-See [Issue #23](https://github.com/abesnier/docker-guacamole/issues/23).
+This tag was created because the Guacamole Client that is available on the official website omits a lot of changes that have been pushed to GitHub.
+The client and the extensions are built outside docker, and the source code will be uploaded on my GitHub if anyone needs to audit it.
+See [Issue #23](https://GitHub.com/abesnier/docker-guacamole/issues/23).
 This tag will be updated weekly, like the other ones.

 **2023-05-31** - Updated to Guacamole 1.5.3